 The age range is diverse, too: from people in their early twenties to those in their sixties and seventies.
 Students come from all parts of the globe, but all are united in their desire and commitment to writing non-fiction.
 The diversity of students and the range of their interests is one of the great strengths of the course, as is its collegiate atmosphere: you’ll learn as much critiquing your peers’ writing as you will writing your own pieces.

 Some people come with a project in mind, others have no specific idea about what they want to write.
 Either approach is fine – the course gives you the opportunity to develop an existing project and to experiment with different subjects and voices.
 Your time at UEA offers you a unique opportunity to focus on your writing in a stimulating and supportive environment.

-We encourage you to take advantage of UEA’s and Norwich’s vibrant literary culture.
+We encourage you to take advantage of UEA’s vibrant literary culture.
+Each year a dozen or so leading novelists, poets and non-fiction writers take part in our autumn and spring literary festival, UEA Live.
 You will also have the opportunity to meet some of the UK’s leading agents and publishers.

 We publish an anthology of our students’ writing each year and distribute it to a key list of editors, agents and critics.

 Study and Modules

 At the heart of this Master’s programme are three compulsory modules: Writing Lives, The Life of the Book, and Writing the First Person.
 These will allow you to explore the form and function of all types of non-fiction, via discussion of a range of influential examples both old and new.
 As well as examining the many forms that non-fiction may take, you will address practical matters such as how to write a proposal, conduct research and take a project through towards publication.
 Workshopping is a central element in all the compulsory modules.
 In Writing Lives and Writing the First Person, each week selected students will workshop up to 3,000 words of a work in progress.
 In The Life of the Book, everybody workshops 500 words each week.